-We've rebuilt the reports experience with a focus on deeper business insights.
-You'll find the new reports to be clearly organized, more comprehensive, and easy to understand.
+We've built the reports experience with a focus on deeper business insights.
+You'll find reports to be clearly organized, comprehensive, and easy to understand.

-You’ll find that your Reports landing page has been reorganized into five new sections: Get the big picture, Stay on top of taxes, Focus on customers, Focus on vendors, and Dig Deeper.
-With the update, some reports have been renamed or removed, and others have been consolidated.
-We’ll dive into all of the changes below!
+Your Reports landing page has been organized into five sections: Get the big picture, Stay on top of taxes, Focus on customers, Focus on vendors, and Dig Deeper.

 Profit & Loss

-Your Profit & Loss Statement (previously referred to as the Income Statement) has been restructured a little but is still the place to be to reference your total income and expenses for a selected period.
+Your Profit & Loss Statement is the place to be to reference your total income and expenses for a selected period.

 Often you may wish to compare reporting periods.
-Prior to our upgrade, you would have needed to generate two reports for two separate periods.
-Now, your Profit & Loss Statement offers our new comparative reporting feature.
+Your Profit & Loss Statement offers our comparative reporting feature.
 You can select two date ranges and Wave will generate the total change amount and percentage.

-Your Balance Sheet has not changed significantly in form or function, but we’ve done our best to ensure it’s as intuitive as possible.
-At the top of the report, we’ve included a display of the total funds between cash and bank accounts, your accounts receivable, and accounts payable.
-This was added provide you with an overall picture of the value of your business at a given time.
+At the top of your Balance Sheet we’ve included a display of the total funds between cash and bank accounts, your accounts receivable, and accounts payable.
+This provides you with an overall picture of the value of your business at a given time.

 You will notice that this summary does not include your long-term assets and long-term liabilities.
 Think of this number as a quick check-in into your short-term liquidity; ie. can the business meet its short-term obligations?